section-engineering-education/engineering-education/content/articles/predictive-mean-matching/index.md

 Here, we get the set of the expected parameter evaluations for our predictive linear regression model.

 ### Conclusion
-Predictive mean matching with m=5 is the default in `mice` for continuous data.
+Predictive mean matching with m, 5 is the default in `mice` for continuous data.
 This way it provides imputations that possess many characteristics of the complete data.
 The imputed data lies in the range of the donor variables, meaning they are bounded above and below.

-We then create a predictive model using regression modeling, which we will use for calculating other values.
-MAR (Missing At Random) is the response mechanism we used in our`mice` library.
-More information on the various response mechanisms is found [here](https://cran.r-project.org/web/packages/mice/mice.pdf).
+We then create a predictive model using regression modeling, which we will use when calculating other values.
+MAR (Missing At Random) is the response mechanism we used in our `mice` library.
+More information on the various response mechanisms can be found [here](https://cran.r-project.org/web/packages/mice/mice.pdf).

 Happy coding!